Iron sights: Glare reduction

 Glare, particularly from the front sight, can be a significant problem with iron sights.
 The glare from the front sight can increase the apparent brightness of the light bar on one side of the sight, causing windage errors in aiming, or lower the apparent height of the front sight, causing elevation errors in aiming.
 Since the direction of the ambient light is rarely constant for a shooter, the resulting changing glare can significantly affect the point of aim.

 The most common solution to the problem of glare is a matte finish on the sights.
 Serrating or bead blasting the sight is a common solution for brightly finished sights, such as blued steel or stainless steel.
+Jewelling can be a solution to glaring.
 Matte finishes such as parkerizing or matte black paint can also help.
 "Smoking" a sight by holding a match or cigarette lighter under the sight to deposit a fine layer of soot is a technique used by many shooters, and special soot-producing lighters are sold for use by competition shooters.
 Even a thin layer of mud or dirt applied to the sight will help kill the glare, as long as the coating is thin and consistent enough not to change the shape of the sights.

 Many target sights are designed with vertical or even undercut front sight blades, which reduces the angles at which light will produce glare off the sight—the downside of these sights is that they tend to snag on clothing, branches, and other materials, so they are common only on target guns.
 Sight hoods reduce the chances of snagging an undercut sight and are common on some types of rifles, particularly lever-action rifles, but they are prohibited in some shooting disciplines.